-One of the more difficult objections to respond to is “I can’t afford your product” sales objection.
-While it is indeed a difficult objection, there are a couple of different ways to respond and we will outline those here.
+One of the more difficult objections to respond to is the “I can’t afford your product” sales objection.
+While it is indeed a difficult objection, there are a couple of different ways to respond, and we will outline those here.

 Deflect to the value you offer